uvsmtid/protoprimer/readme.md

 ## How does it know what to do?

-It is configurable (once):
+It is configurable (one-time):

 ```sh
 ./prime --wizard
 ```

-The generated configuration is versioned and reused on all the subsequent repo clones.
+The generated configuration is reused on all the subsequent repo clones.

 Early steps run in **very inconvenient conditions**, but they are also **very common and very boring**: